NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 When the package is installed in a project that targets .NET Framework 4.5, `MyAssembly.dll` (v2.0) is the only assembly installed. `MyAssembly.Core.dll` (v1.0) is not installed because it's not listed in the `net45` folder.
 NuGet behaves this way because `MyAssembly.Core.dll` might have merged into version 2.0 of `MyAssembly.dll`.

 If you want `MyAssembly.Core.dll` to be installed for .NET Framework 4.5, place a copy in the `net45` folder.

-The rule about copying assemblies from only one folder also applies to the root `lib` folder.
-Suppose a package has the following folder structure:

-    \lib
-        \MyAssembly.dll (v1.0)
-        \MyAssembly.Core.dll (v1.0)
-        \Net45
-            \MyAssembly.dll (v2.0)

-In projects that target .NET Framework 4.0 and earlier, NuGet copies both `MyAssembly.dll` (v1.0) and `MyAssembly.Core.dll` (v1.0) because their location in the package does not restrict them to a specific target.
-In projects that target .NET Framework 4.5, however, only `MyAssembly.dll` (v2.0) from the `net45` folder is copied.
-Again, to include `MyAssembly.Core.dll` for .NET Framework 4.5, place a copy of it in the `net45` folder.

 ## Grouping assemblies by framework profile